Astle-sudo/Data-preprocessing-CLI/README.md

 > <code> python3 main.py filename.csv </code>

 ## Preprocessing options
 After opening the file, the interface will provide certain preprocessing options.
-Remember: press -1 to return back to the previous options, and press -2 to quite the program.
+Remember: press -1 to return back to the previous options,
+          press -2 to quite the program.
 Always remember to download the preprocessed data before qiuting.

 ### Dataset Statistics
 - Column statistics (enter column name)